-Title V - Building Scholars is a partnership between Texas A&M International University and Laredo Community College to increase the number of Hispanic and low-income students attaining post-secondary certifications, associate and bachelor’s degrees.
+Title V - Building Scholars is a partnership between Texas A&M International University and Laredo College to increase the number of Hispanic and low-income students attaining post-secondary certifications, associate and bachelor’s degrees.
 It aims to prepare students to compete for positions in graduate and professional schools, thus increasing the competency and diversity of our workforce.

-TAMIU and LCC jointly serve the predominately Hispanic community, a group historically underrepresented in research careers and positions of leadership in the nation.
+TAMIU and LC jointly serve the predominately Hispanic community, a group historically underrepresented in research careers and positions of leadership in the nation.
 The goal of this program is to increase the number of Hispanic and low-income students completing a college degree.

 Objective 1: Increase student preparation, engagement and retention